JamesGrahamMSFT/DefenderMasterclass1/README.md

 Feedback form - https://aks.ms/defendermasterclass-feedback

 You will be provided with access to a Microsoft Defender for Endpoint tenant to complete the attack scenario challenges.
 Please note, you will not be able to use this tenant to complete the Teams/PowerPlatform integration lab.
+Attack Scenario tenant is now closed - a new tenant will be made available for Masterclass II.

 Please ensure you can navigate to and access https://securitycenter.microsoft.com from a device.
 Please note - you're corporate device may have tenant restrictions in place which will prevent you from logging into another tenant.